Fitness centre manager

 You'll need to show you have:

-- an interest in physical fitness and sport
+- a passion for physical fitness and sport

-- good teamworking skills and the ability to lead and motivate a team
+- good teamworking skills and the ability to lead, as well as motivate, a team

 - flexibility and multi-tasking skills